wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 That is why it's so important to properly train developers to use Kubernetes "professionally".

+There is a lot to Kubernetes, but shell files or GUI can be created to hide details for common operations.

+I have a script that can, with one command, stands up a Kubernetes cluster in AWS (after you establish credentials).

+## This articles

-The contribution of this is a carefully sequenced presentation of complex material so it's both easier to understand quickly yet more deeply.
+The contribution of this article is a carefully sequenced presentation of complex material so it's both easier to understand quickly yet more deeply.
 "PROTIP" flags insightful commentary while hands-on activities automated in a shell script -- an immersive step-by-step "deep dive" tutorial to both <a  href="#exam-preparations">prepare for</a> <a href="#professional-certifications-in-kubernetes">Kubernetes exams</a> and to work as an SRE in <a href="#Production">production use</a>.